HELPING%20BREAST%20CANCER%20PATIENTS%20ACROSS%20CANADA%20%281%29

 Downloadable Donation From

-Your kindness is greatly appreciated!
+Your kindness is deeply appreciated

-Together we DO make a difference!
+Together, we truly make a difference

 Charity hosted fundraising events